leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-user.md

 ### Confirm Multiple POs

 Users can confirm multiple POs together using the Confirm button available on top of 'My Purchase Orders' page.

 This can also be used to re-confirm mutiple POs with confirmed date change.
 ‘Confirm Selected POs (All Lines)’ window opens with ‘Date’ field which is prefilled with today’s date.

 <kbd><img alt="confirm-multiplepo" src="../../images/usermanual/confirm-multiple-pos.png"></kbd>

 Additionally there is a 'Search PO' dropdown.
 Users can search order numbers and choose from the dropdown.
-Only eligible POs will be displayed in the dropdown (POs that are within the confirmed status).If user searches for a PO and that PO is not eligible for Confirm, or if PO number search does not match any results, User is displayed with a message 'No results found'.
+Only eligible POs will be displayed in the dropdown (POs that are within the confirmed status).

+If user searches for a PO and that PO is not eligible for Confirm, or if PO number search does not match any results, User is displayed with a message 'No results found'.
 As the user select’s PO from dropdown, it appears on the top with a 'x' mark beside it.
 Users can select multiple POs and can choose to remove it by clicking on the 'x' mark.

 <kbd><img alt="confirm-multiple-po-dropdown" src="../../images/usermanual/confirm-multiple-pos-dropdown.png"></kbd>